 Where: Dionysiou Areopagitou 5, Athina 117 42

-Since it first opened its doors in 2015, the AthensWAS hotel has quickly established a cult following.
+The AthensWAS hotel has quickly established a cult following since it first opened its doors in 2015.
 The luxurious premises boast a simple, yet elegant and modern design.

-Breakfast, lunch, and dinner can be enjoyed in the chic brasserie coffee bar by the lobby, or on the “Sense” rooftop bar which is believed to provide one of the best panoramas in all of Athens.
+Breakfast, lunch, and dinner can be enjoyed in the chic brasserie coffee bar by the lobby.
+Alternatively, head on up to the “Sense” rooftop bar which is believed to provide one of the best panoramas in all of Athens.

 Rooms start from €200.
 Browse the current availability and room rates here.